redis/redis-doc/commands/brpoplpush.md

 pushes to it or until `timeout` is reached.
 A `timeout` of zero can be used to block indefinitely.

-As per Redis 6.2.0, BRPOPLPUSH is considered deprecated.
-Please prefer `BLMOVE` in new code.

 See `RPOPLPUSH` for more information.

 @return